trinistr/gem-template/README.md

 ***

 This is **gem template**.

+> [!IMPORTANT]
-Do not use it as is.
-This is **not** actually a gem.
+> This is **not** actually a gem.
+There are released gems with similar names, but they are not related to this template in any way.

-You can press button "Use this template" at the top-right to create a new gem repository for yourself.
+You can press "Use this template" button at the top-right of the page to create a new gem repository for yourself.

-Also look at rulesets to be imported into the GitHub repository (Settings > Rules > Rulesets): [Default branch protection](.github/Default branch protection.json), [Commit protection](.github/Commit protection.json) and [Tag protection](.github/Tag protection.json).
+Also look at rulesets to be imported into the GitHub repository (Settings > Rules > Rulesets): [Default branch protection](/.github/Default%20branch%20protection.json), [Commit protection](/.github/Commit%20protection.json) and [Tag protection](/.github/Tag%20protection.json).
 These files are not needed after configuring the repository.

+After copying the template, replace "*gem-template*" with your gem name, `GemTemplate` with gem's module name, and rename "gem_template" files.
+Don't forget to fill **gemspec** and this **README** with your own data.

 ## Installation